tc39/notes/es7/2016-07/jul-27.md

 DE: Unfortunately, browsers don't have the luxury of doing what AWB suggests, and the demands of web compatibility mean that we have to support what other browsers support.

-MP: noting reports that a company identified some large number of bugs being date based.
+MP: noting reports that a company identified some large number of bugs being date-based.

-DE: We have found that at least 4 out of 10k page loads uses the "legacy date parser" in Chrome
+DE: We have found that at least 4 out of 10k page loads use the "legacy date parser" in Chrome

 #### Conclusion/Resolution